Fotografie der Gegenwart

-Fotografie der Gegenwart (Photography of the Present) was a photographic exhibition which was one of most important between-the-wars photographic exhibitions, particularly for its inclusion of so many artists associated with the Bauhaus/Expressionist movements.
+Fotografie der Gegenwart (Photography of the Present) was a photographic exhibition which was one of the most important between-the-wars photographic exhibitions, particularly for its inclusion of so many artists associated with the Bauhaus/Expressionist movements.

 The event was a Who's Who of Mitteleuropa photography of the period.
 The show was organised and curated by the art historian Kurt Wilhelm-Kästner.